INTO-CPS-Association/DTaaS/client/test/README.md

 ```

 The `yarn install` and `yarn config:test` need to be run before `yarn test:e2e:ext`
 can be run successfully.
-Also note that if you are deploying the server with
+Also note that if you are deploying the client
-Traeffik, the tests will fail due to the additionally required Gitlab
+application with Traeffik forward authorization, the tests will fail due to
-authorization.
+the additionally required Gitlab authorization.

 ## Playwright